gpullbliss/gpullr-backend/README.md

 ## Getting started
 ### Technology stack
-The following technologies needs to be installed before you can start running the application:
+The following technologies need to be installed before you can start running the application:

   * [Java 8](https://java.com/download/)
   * [Gradle](http://gradle.org/)